TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Replace-copies-with-hardlinks.md

 ### fclones on unRAID

-This is very straightforward because two users on our Discord created a bash script to make this as simple as possible.
+This is straightforward because two users on our Discord created a bash script to make this as simple as possible.

+#### The All-in-One Script (Recommended)

+Use option 1 in the following guide: [How to run the unRAID mover for qBittorrent with the Mover Tuning](/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent/){:target="_blank" rel="noopener noreferrer"} that also will install fclones for you automatically.

-#### How to Install fclones on unRAID
+#### How to Install the Standalone fclones on unRAID

 We're going to install fclones with the help of a script that will place fclones in `/usr/local/bin/`.